projectacrn/acrn-hypervisor/doc/developer-guides/APL_GVT-g-hld.rst

 -  It provides user space interfaces through ``sysfs`` to the user space ACRN-DM, so that DM can manage the lifecycle of the virtual GPUs.

-ACRN-GT in DM
+AcrnGT in DM
 =============

-To emulate a PCI device to a Guest, we need an ACRN-GT sub-module in the ACRN-DM.
+To emulate a PCI device to a Guest, we need an AcrnGT sub-module in the ACRN-DM.
 This sub-module is responsible for:

 -  registering the virtual GPU device to the PCI device tree presented to